-- 28. Object.
-The object of the Certificate of Merit is to recognise outstanding services to the RAA by a member. - 29.
+- 30. Object.
+The object of the Certificate of Merit is to recognise outstanding and meritorious services to the RAA by a member. - 31.
 Guidelines.
 There is no restriction on the number of nominations that may be made each year, but: - a.
-Current members of the NEC are not normally eligible for nomination, except in exceptional circumstances and based on their work for the RAA other than in their role as an NEC member and their responsibilities as Regional representatives and work on the NEC.
-They become eligible for an award based on their work as Regional representative and NEC member after they have retired from the committee.
-(Approved by Trustees 29.5.12). - b.
-Length of membership, whilst being a major consideration, will not in itself, justify the award of a Certificate of Merit. - 30.
-Submitting Nominations.
+Current members of the NEC are not normally eligible for nomination, except in exceptional circumstances and based on their work for the RAA other than in their role as an NEC member and their responsibilities as regional representatives and work on the NEC.
+They become eligible for an award based on their work as regional representative and NEC member after they have retired from the committee.
+(Approved by Trustees 29.5.12).

+b.
+Length of membership, whilst being a consideration, will not in itself, justify the award of a Certificate of Merit.

+32. Submitting Nominations.

+- a.
 Branches/Sections are to submit nominations to their Regional Representatives (via the District Representative where applicable) for their endorsement prior to forwarding the application to Artillery House.
-Nominations are normally initiated by branches and must reach Artillery House by 15th January each year. - 31.
+Nominations are normally initiated by branches and must reach Artillery House by 15th January each year. - b.
+Nominations may also be initiated at regional level or by the RAA Secretary where qualifying actions or activity sit outside branch level. - 33.
 Selection.
-Selection of individuals for this award is made by the NEC at its spring Meeting.

-- 32. Announcement of the Recipients.
-Shortly after the recipients have been selected, Artillery House will inform the Branch Chairman, who initiated each successful nomination, and ask them to arrange for the individual concerned to be present at the RA Assembly to receive his / her award. - 33.
+Selection of individuals for this award is made by a simple majority vote of the NEC at its Spring meeting.
+By exception awards may be considered out of committee. - 34.
+Announcement of the Recipients.
+Shortly after the recipients have been selected, Artillery House will inform the Branch Chairman, who initiated each successful nomination, and ask them to arrange for the individual concerned to be present at the RA Assembly to receive his / her award. - 35.
 The Award.
-The award is a certificate signed by the Chairman of the RAA. - 34.
+The award is a certificate signed by the Chairman of the RAA. - 36.
 Presentation.
 The award is presented at the Royal Artillery Assembly.